One to one online counselling and psychotherapy

 In accordance with the BACP, all client information is treated as strictly confidential, and every effort is made to protect your privacy at all stages of our work together.
 This means that what is discussed in our sessions remains private, with limited exceptions that are legally and ethically required such as situations involving significant risk of harm to yourself or others, or where disclosure is required by law.

-But this commitment extends beyond my role as a therapist.
+This commitment extends beyond my role as a therapist.
 As a human being, I hold a deep personal belief in the dignity and privacy of every individual.
 Confidentiality is not simply a professional obligation, it is a reflection of my values and the cornerstone of the trust we build together.
 You have the right to feel safe, respected, and assured that what you share will be held with care and discretion.

 I also engage in regular clinical supervision, as required by the BACP, to ensure that my therapeutic work remains safe, reflective, and effective.
 These supervision sessions are conducted with full respect for client anonymity and confidentiality.